aoberoi/dotfiles/README.md

 #### Making local changes

 Make changes inside the working copy of the repo.
   * In files that already exist, the changes will be reflected immediately, since the symlinks are already in place.
 You may need to start a new shell or rerun the program that uses the changes.
-  * For new files, you'll need to take a look at `install.conf.yaml` to make sure they get linked properly.
-Then you can run the `./install` script to perform the link creation.
+  * For new files, create them in this repo.
+Then take a look at `install.conf.yaml` to make sure the file in this repo will be linked to the system location properly.
+    * WAIT: Before you run the install script in the next step, consider commenting out the expensive parts of performing an install, such as `brewfile`, updating submodules, or setting macOS defaults (which requests logging out and logging in).
+    * Run the `./install` script to perform the link creation.
 Now you can start a new shell or rerun the program that uses the changes.

 Once the changes are working the way you intend, commit the changes and push to the remote repo.